Rabbi Jeff Amshalem, Senior Ayeka Educator

 Edna has decades of experience teaching adults, teens and children in a variety of formal and informal Jewish educational settings.
 Edna was the Director of the Lisa Brill Institute for Jewish Learning at the Marcus JCC of Atlanta from 2003-2009, where she also taught extensively through the Florence Melton Mini-School.
 Edna has worked as a camp educator and mentor to counselors for 15 years at three different Jewish summer camps (URJ Camp Coleman, MJCCA Camp Barney Medintz, and Camp Ramah of Wisconsin).
 One of the earliest trained facilitators for Ayeka programs, Edna has brought Ayeka to adults through JCCs and to teens through formal courses in both day school and camp settings.
 Edna earned her Ph.D. in Political Science from the University of California at Irvine in 1998.
 She and her family have lived in Kansas City, Atlanta and Jerusalem, and are currently in South Florida, where Edna teaches Middle School Social Studies at the David Posnack Jewish Day School.

 Rabbi Shawn Fields-Meyer serves as Instructor in Bible at the Ziegler School of Rabbinic Studies and as Education Consultant for Camp Ramah in California.
-For the past decade, she has worked in high school education, serving as School Rabbi at Milken Community Schools.
-She is also co-author of the book, A Day Apart: Shabbat at Home, a practical and spiritual guide to the home rituals of Shabbat.
-Rabbi Fields-Meyer is the creator and Scholar/Coordinator of Ruach Nashim, an annual women’s spirituality retreat.
+For the past decade, she has worked in high school education, serving as School Rabbi at Milken Community Schools in Los Angeles.
+She is co-author of the book A Day Apart: Shabbat at Home, a practical and spiritual guide to the home rituals of Shabbat.
+Rabbi Fields-Meyer is the creator and scholar-in-residence of Ruach Nashim, an annual women’s spirituality retreat.
 She frequently teaches at congregations around the country, addressing issues of prayer, spirituality, parenting, and technology.

 As the Network Weaver for Prizmah: Center for Jewish Day schools, Debra brings a depth of experience in nurturing learning communities, building institutions, and network development throughout the Jewish community.
 Before moving to Atlanta in 2003, Debra lived in Jerusalem, where she was a founding administrator of Tal Torah, a center for intergenerational Torah learning.
 As an avid teacher of classical Jewish texts and an educational entrepreneur, she has served in a variety of educational settings in Israel and North America including Dror Elementary School, Pardes Institute of Jewish Studies, Florence Melton Adult Mini School, Rambam Atlanta Day School, Yeshiva Atlanta High School, and RAVSAK.
 She is a proud graduate of both Mandel Jerusalem Fellows and Harvard University Graduate School of Education.
 A mother of four, Debra is married to Rabbi Dr. Don Seeman.